 The faculty and staff of our department are dedicated to helping our students achieve their goals at NMU while planning for the future.
 We believe in providing a broad, rigorous academic background that includes field experiences and hands-on learning opportunities.
 We offer thoughtful advising and mentoring to help students plan the best possible course of studies.
-The number of majors in our student-centered department has grown to more than 300.
+The number of undergraduates majoring in our student-centered department has grown to about 300.

 The EEGS programs include Environmental Studies and Sustainability, Environmental Science, Earth Science, and Geomatics.
 We also offer minors that coordinate well with majors in other departments, and you might find an intriguing course that opens your eyes while satisfying a liberal studies requirement.
 The Upper Peninsula provides a beautiful and practical setting for learning about the environment.

 Our curriculum prepares students for a wide range of careers such as environmental consulting, ecological restoration, scientific research, sustainable farming, resource mapping, and watershed protection.
-Some of our students have pursued graduate degrees in marine policy and environmental law, geology, geography, archaeology, and GIS.
+Some of our students have pursued graduate degrees in marine policy and environmental law, environmental studies, geology, geography, archaeology, water resources, and GIS.